iPhone 7 rumors: iPhone 7, iPhone 7 Plus, and iPhone Pro?

-Yes, you read that right.
-In this craziest of iPhone rumor cycles, we’re been reading rumors for the 2017 iPhone mixed in with rumors of the iPhone that should come out in September of 2016.
+Yes, we’re already talking about the 2017 iPhone.
+In this craziest of iPhone rumor cycles, we’re been reading rumors for next year’s iPhone mixed in with rumors of the iPhone that should come out in September of 2016.
 Just to keep them all straight, here are the things we may have to look forward to next year.

 An OLED screen and glass on both sides